Ferns & Focus

 Borsigiana

-The 'Borsigiana' variety features smaller, deep-green heart-shaped leaves with characteristic fenestrations and a smooth petiole that lacks the wrinkled texture found on the standard *Monstera deliciosa*.
+Smaller deep-green heart-shaped leaves with fenestrations and a smooth petiole that lacks the wrinkled texture of standard Monstera deliciosa.

 Variegata (Albo)